 This morning we completed our last dive on Klein Bonaire as the family dive!
 All the families for the week met on the docks and took the boats over to the island.
 We leaped off the boat and swam ashore to the uninhabited island and I walked along the shoreline reading the Marine Park’s signs about the sea turtle nests here and the bird colonies inland.
 Walking along a shell and coral covered beach on an uninhabited island in the Caribbean adjacent to turquoise-blue waters felt like an absolute dream.
 The natural beauty of Bonaire is unrivaled by anything I have ever seen and seeing all the joyous families playing with their kids in the shallow water or snorkeling offshore was a fulfilling way to end this unforgettable week.
 I was giving Rowan and Bryson-Bell piggy back rides in the water and snorkeling over the reef with them pointing out the various fish species and teaching them about the marine life.
 Back at Buddy Dive, Woody and I certified another batch of Zombie divers and then attended the award ceremony!
 From a poetry contest to spirit awards, the event kept the kids entertained while recognizing their achievements over the week.
 They then had a beach dinner to conclude the week and we are now beginning to pack for out flight home in the morning.
 I am so grateful to Woody and Danae for their unwavering kindness and support all week.
 Woody is probably the wittiest and most wholehearted people I have ever met and he deserves so much credit for pulling off an incredible week for all of these families!
 Danae is a doting mother and gentle soul and I have loved her sarcastic humor and wholesome personality.
 I have gotten so close to the enthusiastic Rowan and Bryson-Bell this week and I’m going to miss them terribly.
 The Tinsley’s have shown me nothing but love and I am blissfully happy to have met each of them.

 The Coral Restoration Foundation (CRF) is a nonprofit organization established in the Florida Keys that seeks to revitalize the Caribbean reefs by replanting coral species that have largely disappeared over the past few decades.
-Elkhorn and Staghorn corals are two keystone species in the Caribbean that provide fish and invertebrates with the necessary habitat that they need by growing in a branching fashion up towards the surface.
+Elkhorn and Staghorn corals are two keystone species in the Caribbean that provide fish and invertebrates with critical habitat by growing in a branching pattern towards the surface.
 They live in shallow, warm waters and are particularly fragile to the impacts of climate change and ocean acidification.
 Their populations have plunged over the last thirty years as ocean surface temperatures have risen and the acidity of the oceans has been amplified due to our relentless carbon dioxide emissions.
-This is an immense stress on the species that when combined with other stressors such as overfishing, water pollution, disease and competition, the corals simply cannot keep up.
-CRF is working diligently to restore the reefs of the Caribbean by replanting Elkhorn and Staghorn corals on the reefs and their efforts are truly paying off!
-They have reclaimed several hundred hectares of reef in the Caribbean and fish populations are rebounding in and around their restoration sites.
+These dramatic changes place immense stress on coral, and when combined with other stressors such as destructive fishing practices or water pollution, the corals are more susceptible to bleaching.
+CRF is diligently working to restore the reefs of the Caribbean by planting Elkhorn and Staghorn coral fragments on the reefs – and their efforts are truly paying off!
+They have reclaimed several hundred hectares of reef in the Caribbean, and fish populations are rebounding in and around their restoration sites.
 I had the pleasure of diving with the CRF team lead by restoration specialist Francesa Virdis.
-Francesca is from Italy and has been working hard on improving the Bonaire reefs through the foundation.
-She has several “trees” or vertical coral farms that hang suspended in the water column that serve as nurseries for the coral.
+Francesca, originally from Italy, moved to Bonaire to champion the health of the reefs through the foundation.
+She has assembled several “trees,” or vertical coral farms, that hang suspended in the water column and serve as nurseries for the coral fragments.
 Free from predators and sedimentation, the corals thrive in the shallow, sunlight waters of the nursery.

-Fragments of surviving corals are selected from specific genotypes of corals from around the island to ensure proper health of the colonies and reproductive success of the newly planted corals.
+Fragments of corals from specific genotypes that have survived bleaching events are selected from around the island to ensure genetic diversity and resilience among the newly planted corals.
 For example, Elkhorn survivor genotype A would produce offspring with a higher chance of survival if bred with Elkhorn survivor genotype B. Through generations of proper breeding of these “survivor corals” the hope is to create a reef that is more resilient to the effects of a warming world.
 The survivor corals on the island have made it through mass coral bleaching events and by having them reproduce with other survivors it produces a healthy population of corals more resistant to ambient temperature changes.

-During our dive we clipped fragments from one of the trees Francesca had selected as being mature enough to be planted on the reef.
-The corals have been growing here for months and are now ready to be transplanted.
-The team uses milk crates to carry the corals underwater from the nursery to the restoration site and then secures them onto a metal structure designed to simulate the reef or directly onto the reef with heavy duty zip ties or coral glue.
-I was able to help the team secure the corals onto the reef and inspect the trees for their growth progress.
+During our dive, we clipped fragments from one of the trees that Francesca had designated as being mature enough to be planted on the reef.
+The corals have grown here for months and are now ready to be transplanted.
+The team uses milk crates to carry the delicate corals underwater from the nursery to the restoration site and then secures them onto the reef with heavy duty zip ties or glue.
+I helped with analyzing the nursery growth and securing the fragments onto the reef.
 Mark Evans, a photographer for sport diver magazine UK, photographed the team and I while we were planting the corals.
-Mark and his family were extremely pleasant all week and the Tinsley’s and I enjoyed getting to know them.
-I absolutely loved having the opportunity to participate in hands on fieldwork that is truly making a different in the health of our oceans one coral at a time.
-The Coral Restoration Foundation is venerated as a true champion for our oceans and I feel immensely lucky to have been able to work with such a commendable organization.
+Mark and his family were extremely pleasant all week; the Tinsley’s and I enjoyed getting to know them.
+I loved having the opportunity to participate in hands-on fieldwork that is truly making a difference in the health of our oceans, one coral at a time.
+The Coral Restoration Foundation is venerated as a true champion for our oceans, and I feel immensely lucky to have been able to work with such a commendable organization.

 The past two days have been full of diving but I will do my best to give each dive a just analysis!
 The other day I joined Woody on my deepest dive ever!
 We went out to the reef and descended along the wall, continuing until we reached 100 ft.
 (My dive computer said 97, but close enough!)
 Since the visibility is phenomenal in Bonaire, you don’t realize just how deep you really are until you look up and see the endless column of water above your head.
 It was a short dive, given the depth, but we had a long safety stop in shallower water, while simultaneously checking out the marine life on the reef.
 After surfacing and having lunch with Rowan and Bryson-Bell, I joined the adults on a boat dive on the southern part of the island!
 We took the Buddy Dive boat along the coast and got geared up to go in the water.
 Two very kind guests, Murray and Dale were my dive buddies and we stayed fairly shallow along the Bonaire shelf but saw a plethora of marine life.
 Pipefish, parrotfish, triggerfish, grouper, palometa, grunts, squirrelfish, chromis, sergeant majors, hogfish and wrasse are just a few of the species we encountered!
 We even saw THREE hawksbill sea turtles in the shallows that came up for air at the same time!
 Back at the boat, I snorkeled in the shallows with more of the guests until we headed back to the boat.